 - Similarly, college basketball player Kayla Hutcheson suffered a head injury during practice.
 A short time afterward, she had lost all of her memories up to that point.

 - Very common in dreams.
-Barring the rare lucid dream, most people have no recollection of their real life circumstances while dreaming and easily accept even the most implausible events as "real."
+Barring the rare lucid dream, most people have no recollection of their real life circumstances while dreaming (with some exceptions, such as their family members and close friends) and easily accept even the most implausible events as "real", as the brain uses REM sleep to go through and categorise memories and stimuli, turning off the Weirdness Censor to examine this information more thoroughly.
+Conversely, only a small percentage of dreams can be recalled on awakening.

 - A girl in New York was found in October 2009 with no memory whatsoever of what happened or who she is.
-Link is the AP news video.
+She was later identified as Kacie Aleece Peterson, a resident of Washington state.

-- People with Epilepsy often have blank spaces in their memory from where their seizure began.
-Some of them can pinpoint it right to the moment where the seizure began, since that is where the blank space in their memory is.
+- People with epilepsy often have blank spaces in their memory from where their seizure began.
+They may also have blanks in their memory for several minutes after they wake up.
+Some of them can pinpoint it almost to the moment where the seizure began, since that is where the blank space in their memory is.

-- As many people know, it's mostly hard to remember what happened while you were drunk or shortly before (particularly while the hangover kicks in).
+- As You Know, it's mostly hard to remember what happened while you were drunk or shortly before (particularly while the hangover kicks in), mostly due to the alcohol inhibiting nerve activity in parts of the brain.